Jonathan-84/urban-octo-telegram/README.md

 Changed Syntax for hero div- search engine optimzation- so that header properly navigates to it.
 Corrected the website to reflect personal branding.
 Added the <header> while removing a <div>.
+Added a <section> tag, removing an additional <id>.
+Also added alt to the image.
+Moved image from the CSS to html.